-Hello there and welcome!
+Hello there.
 My name is Erik and I am a Canadian software developer in the discipline of visual computing, which encompasses image synthesis (rendering), image analysis, and computer vision.
-I expect to receive (in March 2022) a Master’s in Visual Computing at Saarland University in Germany.
-I have a Bachelor’s in Electrical Engineering with a Minor in Math from Carleton University.
+I expect to receive (in March 2022) a Master’s in Visual Computing from Saarland University in Saarbrücken, Germany.
+I also have a Bachelor’s in Electrical Engineering with a Minor in Math from Carleton University in Ottawa, Canada.

-Technology has always interested me and I love the immediacy with which you can receive feedback when developing software.
+Technology has always interested me and I love the immediacy with which one can receive feedback when developing software.
 I like to think of it as a form of mental tactility or like building with putty (whereas developing hardware is like pottery).
 I particularly enjoy when building software requires the use of mathematical concepts or reasoning.
 Really the more math required the better.